Packaging - 5. Compilers

 number) is added to the PATH during compilation.
 This directory contains

-shell scripts which ensure that the correct version of g++ is used.
+shell scripts which ensure that the correct compiler and version of g++ is used.

 The g++ ABI has changed 3 times during the lifetime of OS X: the ABI is different for versions 2.95, 3.1, 3.3 and 4.0.
 These different ABIs are not compatible with each other, and any libraries which use C++ code and are linked to by your project must be compiled with the same ABI as the one currently being used.